 The substantive data content and formatting of CDR and ICDR are compatible, such that users can seamlessly use both data sets in their applications.

-Various sorts of inconsistencies between CDR and ICDR may arise, such as the need to use near-real time level 1 data, updated software environments, interim values of stabilisation parameters, etc. Information is made available to users decribing these inconsistencies and their potential impact on the ICDR compared to CDR.
+Various sorts of inconsistencies between CDR and ICDR may arise, such as the need to use near-real time level 1 data, updated software environments, interim values of stabilisation parameters, etc. Information is made available to users describing these inconsistencies and their potential impact on the ICDR compared to CDR.